arielgee/Sage-Like/.misc/tasks.md

 	* 📁 📂 🖿 🗀 🗁 (compare with line 120)
 	* ∅
 * support copy-paste in tree ?
-* think of that. any mouse click on feed item opens the feed (right-click that opens menu, middle-click that opens feedPreview)
 * new feed property; Always open in Feed Preview.
 	* This is good for services like kill-the-newsletter or any other xxx-2-RSS service that provide all content in feed-item.
 	* It will override the 'Feed click ALSO opens Feed Preview' preference